 Topic reviews about depression in adults are also available.
 (See "Patient education: Depression in adults (Beyond the Basics)" and "Patient education: Depression treatment options for adults (Beyond the Basics)".)

-In children and adolescents, treatment for depression is most successful when the parents are involved.
+STEP ONE: EDUCATION — In children and adolescents, treatment for depression is most successful when the parents are involved.
 Learning about depression is an important component of depression treatment.
 Family education is also important before decisions are made about a treatment plan.

 Understanding how depression affects the child or teen's mood, thoughts, body, and behavior can help the patient and his or her family in several ways: